Home » Raising Alpacas » Can I Raise Alpacas With Other Animals?

 Striped CatI love cats and often feel alpacas have similar personalities to cats.
 I’d love to have barn cats to reduce the mice population, but I do worry about comingling cats and alpacas because it does offer some health risk.

 Toxoplasmosis gondii is a parasite responsible for toxoplasmosis, which is something pregnant women are always warned about when they own indoor cats.
 An alpaca can be exposed to the Toxoplasmosis gondii by ingesting hay contaminated with an infected cat’s feces.
 This exposure can cause abortion in the last trimester of an alpaca’s pregnancy.
-Keeping young cats out of the barn, hay source, pasture will reduce the spread of Toxoplasmosis.
+Keeping young cats out of the barn, hay source, and pasture will reduce the spread of Toxoplasmosis.

 We’ve also heard a number of stories of unneutered male cats urinating on hay.
 This creates a smelly barn and a lot of wasted hay.
+We have thankfully not experienced this issue!

-Due to these possible issues, we’ve opted out of owning barn cats and we caution alpaca owners on having cats living in close quarters with their alpacas if you’re breeding alpacas.
+Thus we would caution alpaca owners on having cats living in close quarters with their female alpacas if you’re breeding alpacas.

 Can Alpacas Live With Dogs?